ohsu-comp-bio/funnel/website/content/docs/development/developers.md

 Funnel has git submodules.
 The Makefile usually handles this for you, but if needed, `git submodule update --init --recursive` will get all the submodules.

-## Release Process

-This list is a work in progress:

-- edit Makefile to update version
-- set up GitHub API auth using a token (see Makefile)
-- run `make upload-release`
-- edit website/content/install.md to replace download links
-- edit website/layouts/index.html to replace the download button text
-- release the website

-Does that seem too manual and error-prone to you?
-You're right!
-See: https://github.com/ohsu-comp-bio/funnel/issues/186

 [go]: https://golang.org
 [angular]: https://angularjs.org/
 [protobuf]: https://github.com/google/protobuf